xeylou/testade.xeylou.fr/content/posts/itop-walkthrough/index.md

 The mandatory objects are covered here, many more can be used & discovered exploring iTop.

-**Organizations**
+- Organizations
 Can be used for two purposes: name the different departments of a company when itop is used to deliver IT services within a company, or name the different companies a company is delivering IT services to.

-**Locations**
+- Locations
-Are used to group objects by geography (servers, organisations etc.).
+Are used to group objects by geography *-servers, organisations etc*.
 A hierachy can be applied, locations can be linked to parents locations *(example: inside the company A, there is room A & room B in which have differents servers in racks A & racks B)*

-**Persons**
+- Persons
-Defined the persons contacts & responsabilities regarding the IT services delivered.
-Can be deployed using `Profiles` to quickly assign permissions to the members of a department or a company.
+Define the persons contacts & responsabilities regarding the IT services delivered.
+Can be deployed using `Profiles` to quickly assign permissions *(to the members of a department or a company for example)*.

-**Teams**
+- Teams
-Usefull to define permissions easier *(HR & finance can access to..)*.
-Also help the customer to use the ticketing system & link objects.
+Usefull to define permissions easier *- all the HR & finance teams can access to...*.
+Can also help the customer to use the ticketing system to communicate.

-**CIs - *Configuration Items***
+- CIs - *Configuration Items*
-Describe hardware devices (network devices, servers, personal computers, printers & smartphones).
-Templates are available to all types of CIs.
+Describe hardware devices: network devices, servers, personal computers, hypervisors, vms etc. Templates are available for a large type of CIs.

-**Software Installed**
+- Software Installed
-Present to easily index software installed on devices.
+Present to easily index software installed on devices, address licences & so on.

-**Services**
+- Services
-Object used to define what actions or device is delivered as a service to a customer.
-Can be subcategorised *(service A contains sub-service B & sub-service C)*.
+Object used to define what actions or access is delivered as a service to a customer.
+Can be subcategorised *- service A contains sub-service B & sub-service C*.

 ### objects agencement

 Objects are related to each others by different means.

-I will make graphs & try to link them - no spoil.
+Graphs are made to show the links between them, or try.

-Graphs following rules:
+Graphs are generated using the following rules:

 - Rectangles are highest objects.
 - Rounded objects are those receiving links.